grorp/ggraffiti/README.md

 - Different sizes: Paint up to 3×3 pixels at a time
 - Remove graffiti with the eraser-like "remover" spray can or by digging the sprayed nodes
 - Respects protection mods
-- Compatible with Minetest Game and MineClone 2
+- Compatible with Minetest Game, MineClone 2 and Mineclonia

 This mod is a Work in Progress.